Deepak Paramesh: Career

 In 2018, he appeared in a leading role in Karthik Subbaraj's silent thriller Mercury as one of the four youngsters who become stuck in a remote village.
 Following the successful collaboration, Karthik Subbaraj signed him on to star in Petta (2019), a big-budget film starring Rajinikanth.
 He will also next be seen in a thriller film titled Redrum alongside Ashok Selvan.
-He also signed up for two more films with Director Karthik Subbaraj acting alongside Dhanush in Jagame Thandhiram which released directly on Netflix in 2020 followed by Mahaan starring CHIYAAN Vikram which also had a direct premiere on Amazon Prime in 2021.
+He also signed up for two more films with director Karthik Subbaraj acting in Jagame Thandhiram, which released directly on Netflix in 2020, followed by Mahaan, which also had a direct premiere on Amazon Prime in 2021.